ctrlplusb/react-async-component/README.md

 #### Server Side Rendering Usage

-When using this helper on the "server" side of your server side rendering applications you should do the following.
+When using this helper on the "server" side of your "server side rendering" React application you should do the following.

-> Note: on the "client" side of a server side rendering application you can use the helper in the "nomral" fashion as detailed in the previous example.
+> Note: on the "client" side of a "server side rendering" application you can use the helper in the "standard" fashion as detailed in the previous example.

 ```js
 import React from 'react';